 As the Ex-Vegan Encyclopedia made clear - it would appear that the main reason people leave veganism behind is due to their health issues.

 However, whether the underlying reason for these health issues is actually due to the absence of animal products in their diet is rarely, if ever, questioned.

 The absence of animal products is so strongly associated with reduced rates of chronic disease that veganism often gets the public image of a "clean, healthy diet" but the truth is... it's not...

 I mean, it certainly can be... as it DOES prevent chronic disease... but it is not guaranteed to be...

 Because veganism is not a diet, and certainly not the universal panacea that some people make it out to be.

 Veganism is a philosophical position that has dietary implications.

-Vegans can still get all the diseases killing meat-eaters in record numbers if they choose to eat unhealthy vegan products, and it's not going to fix every single health problem you might be experiencing.
+Vegans can still get all the diseases that are killing meat-eaters in record numbers if they choose to eat unhealthy vegan products, and it's not going to fix every single health problem you might be experiencing.

 That is an unrealistic expectation that some people go into it with that is bound to leave them disappointed and talking badly of veganism thereafter.

 Lots of sick people come to veganism looking for relief because a healthy vegan diet CAN prevent, arrest and reverse some of the most deadly diseases currently plaguing humanity (and lots of less deadly ones), but of course, not everyone gets relief from their all problems just by not eating animals.